568

 1

 • \$\begingroup\$ Do the players run the game once and then take it in turns to take moves, with the process ending only when the game ends?
-Or do they run the program once per move? \$\endgroup\$ Jan 30, 2014 at 10:06
+Or do they run the program once per move? \$\endgroup\$ Commented Jan 30, 2014 at 10:06

 0